 - Nausea or vomiting

-Other signs of serious head injury include: worsening headache or pressure, seizures, repeated vomiting, pupils that are abnormally or unevenly dilated, and obvious changes in mental or physical function.
+In rare cases signs of serious head injury include: significantly worsening headache or pressure, drowsiness or inability to wake up, seizures, repeated vomiting, pupils that are abnormally or unevenly dilated, slurred speech, and obvious changes in mental or physical function.
+If you observe these symptoms, seek immediate medical attention.